“The presidency has made every man who occupied it, no matter how small, bigger than he was; and no matter how big, not big enough for its demands.”

-A divisive atmosphere in American Politics led to one of the most contentious Presidential campaigns in American History and resulted in the election of the first President never to hold public office nor have a military background.
-Businessman Donald Trump ran on the promise to shake up Washington D.C. as an outsider and disrupter.
-He became the only U.S. President to be impeached twice by the House of Representatives.
-First in December of 2019, under two articles of impeachment, one for abuse of power and one for obstruction of Congres.
-President Trump was acquitted by the Senate in January 2020.
-The COVID-19 pandemic, a heated campaign, rising political tensions, riots, led up to an election that was, from November into early January, disputed by Trump.
-Heated rhetoric after a Trump rally boiled over on January 6, 2021, resulting in an attack on the U.S. Capitol as lawmakers were starting to approve the electoral votes.
+A divisive atmosphere in American Politics led to one of the most contentious Presidential campaigns in American History.
+It resulted in the election of the first President never to hold public office nor have a military background.
+Businessman Donald Trump ran on the promise to shake up Washington, D.C. as an outsider and disrupter.
+He became the only U.S. President to be impeached by the House of Representatives twice.
+First, in December of 2019, under two articles of impeachment, one for abuse of power and one for obstruction of Congress.
+The Senate acquitted President Trump in January 2020.
+The COVID-19 pandemic, a heated campaign, rising political tensions, and riots led up to an election that Trump from November disputed into early January.
+Heated rhetoric after a Trump rally boiled over on January 6, 2021, resulting in an attack on the U.S. Capitol as lawmakers started to approve the electoral votes.
 The insurrection resulted in five deaths, including a Capitol Police officer.
 The House voted the second time to Impeach on January 16 on one article, “incitement of an insurrection”. …

 Joseph R. Biden Jr. (November 20, 1942 – Present)